Stars Aligned When Elvis Presley

 In later years, Aline Mosby built a distinguished career in journalism.
 Soon after her 1957 interview with Elvis, she moved to UPI’s London bureau.
 In 1959 she became the first woman U.S. correspondent in Moscow.
 While there she interviewed Lee Harvey Oswald, a year before he assassinated President Kennedy.
 During her forty-year career with UPI, Mosby worked in the wire service’s Paris, New York, and Vienna offices.
 In 1979 she opened UPI’s first bureau in Beijing, China.
 Mosby, who retired from UPI in 1984, died in August 1998 at the age of 76.

 Aline Mosby was among the most respected woman journalists of her era.
-Both she and Elvis Presley were destined for greater things in their careers when their paths crossed in the mid-fifties.
-I wonder if each recognized the star power of the other when they met over lunch that 1957 summer afternoon in Hollywood. | Alan Hanson (August 2011)
+Both she and Elvis Presley were destined for greater things in their careers when their paths crossed in the mid-fifties. — Alan Hanson (© August 2011; Revised March 2016)

 Go to Elvis History